dlr4life/PythonProjects/README.md

 *(More projects coming...)*

-Each project folder contains a `README.md` file with detailed information about the project, including setup instructions, usage examples, and any dependencies required.
+Each project folder contains a `.txt` file with detailed information about the project, including setup instructions, usage examples, and any dependencies required.

 ## Installation